CodingZeal/thin_notion_api/README.md

 # ThinNotionApi

-## This package is still under heavy development and things can change at any time.

 ThinNotionApi is an Elixir package to easily communicate with the Notion API.
 The main objective to provide a simple straight forward way for a person to fetch or update information without a large or complex interface.